 A magnetic circuit that has many parts of different dimensions and materials connected in series is called a series magnetic circuit.

-Consider a composite magnetic circuit consisting of three parts having different lengths, area of cross-sections and relative permeabilities.
-It also has an air-gap.
+Consider a composite magnetic circuit consisting of three parts having different lengths, areas of cross-sections, and relative permeabilities.
+It also has an air gap.

 In this case, the reluctance of each part will be different depending upon the dimensions and relative permeabilities of that part.
 The total reluctance will be the sum of the reluctance of individual parts.
 The same flux will flow through complete circuits.